-Those who are looking for a quick solution to lighten their spots can try this fairness solution.
+Those who are looking for a quick solution to lighten their spots can try this fair solution.
 The message “Lighten Spots in 1 Week” clearly defines the problem and its solution in one line.

 3. Texture— Give It a Touch

 Your customer, if they found it attractive or unique, can pick it up to take a closer look.
 Here is where the texture or the touch plays a key role.
 Make sure the touch is making them feel good.
-It can be like a smooth matte or soft and fluffy texture or anything else that appeals your consumers to keep touch it again and again.
+It can be like a smooth matte or soft and fluffy texture or anything else that appeals to your consumers to keep in touch again and again.